If you recently made a last will and testament, or are in the process of writing one, you might be wondering: What is Probate and why is it important?

-Now imagine that a week later, another person enters into the bank, displays a separate will prepared after the original will, in which this individual is named the executor, and wants access to the contents of your bank account.
+Now imagine that a week later, another person enters into the bank or financial institution, displays a separate will prepared after the original will, in which this individual is named the executor, and wants access to the contents of your bank account.

-How does the bank know that the first paper was not the last will and testament?
+How does the bank or financial institution know that the first paper was not the last will and testament?
 How can it be certain that there isn't another will?

 The bank or any other financial institution has neither the expertise nor the resources to authenticate a will.
-This is where the probate process comes in.
+This is where the process of probate comes in.